sulayliu/MITTFLIX_React/README.md

 # Requirements

 The app is provided to you in a static state, but it needs to be changed to a fully dynamic React app.
 It has variety of functionality.
-You can see most of the functionality displayed in this [short video](https://www.youtube.com/watch?v=ePt2lqrBljA&feature=youtu.be)
+You can see all the functionality displayed at this sample version of the app hosted here: [https://mittflix.firebaseapp.com/](https://mittflix.firebaseapp.com/);

 ## Main Page